sarvoaarumugam/ReadmeTestFile/README.md

 - **GRACE AI**: A fully interactive AI character capable of answering player questions accurately.
 - **Hospital Scenarios**: Realistic hospital environments and actions tied to specific points.
-- **WebGL and VR Compatibility**: The project is being developed for both WebGL and VR, with a focus on virtual reality for enhanced immersion.
+- **VR Compatibility**: The project is being developed for  VR, with a focus on virtual reality for enhanced immersion.

 ## Installation

 ### Prerequisites

 - Unity Version: **2022.2.13f1**
-- Tools: Visual Studio, Git, WebGL/VR setup
+- Tools: Visual Studio, Git, VR setup

 ### Clone the Repository
 ```bash